 According to Reportlinker, an award-winning market research solution, in 2019 the global microlearning market was worth 1.5 billion USD.
 That number is expected to nearly double to 2.7 billion USD by 2024.
 The popularity of microlearning in undisputed.
-In the United States, 77 per cent of companies have already used online learning to train their workforce.
-Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 per cent all the way up to 90 per cent.
+In the United States, 77 percent of companies have already used online learning to train their workforce.
+Incorporating microlearning into a course can sometimes result in completion rates soaring from 15 percent all the way up to 90 percent.
 In this regard, Microlearning has proved to be a successful alternative to long-form eLearning courses as it allows participants to digest things quickly, multi-task between meetings and work, and retain the subject at hand better.

 Microlearning may seem to be too perfect to be true, and in a way, it is.
 Although it is very good at employee training, it should not be a band-aid solution to all of a corporation’s training woes.
-Rather, microlearning might work better as part of a blended learning solution or a course managements system, for example.
+Rather, microlearning might work better as part of a blended learning solution or a course management system, for example.

 Blended workplace learning solution

 The strength of microlearning comes in its delivery of bite-sized lessons that are highly targeted, and on very niche subjects.
 Effective for small bursts of knowledge, for teaching subjects that take a long time to master, introducing microlearning as part of a blended learning solution is preferable.